noncomputable/noncomputable.github.io/decentralization.md

 ### Centralization and Scientific Progress

 The more social, cultural, and financial capital flows into a scientific institution’s coffers, the better off its stakeholders are.
-That tends to happen when an institution has community solidarity, a single unifying brand accessible to all its members, and is tied down to a legally fixed organization.
-All these features are defined by centralization, all of them let stakeholders get more out of their institution’s success, and all of them can improve scientific progress.
-This stretches from a single lab to an international community of labs and from a single journal to an entire association of publishers.
+An institution is centralized, for example, when it has community solidarity, a single unifying brand accessible to all its members, and is tied down to a legally fixed organization.
+All these features let stakeholders get more out of their institution’s success and all of them can improve scientific progress.
+This stretches from single labs all the way to international institutes.

-Increasing community solidarity can make it easier for members to cooperate personally and professionally, making them more productive.
-Having a single unified brand can increase productivity by letting members use the cultural capital gained from _everyone_’s work to get support for _anyone_’s work.
-A legally grounded organization improves productivity by letting members form enforceable contracts with the institution and work with the relative expectation of safety and stability.

-But the effects aren’t one-sided.
-Increasing community solidarity can lead to insularity and chauvinism towards the outputs of other institutions and a tendency for nepotism instead of meritocracy.
-A single unified brand can command greater respect and lower scrutiny for all its members, so free riders can easily get by with low-quality outputs.
-Fixing a legal organization often gives a tight chain of command excessive influence over which people and projects can be part of it, biasing its outputs.
+But the effects aren't one-sided.
+More solidarity makes it easier for members to work together, but can also lead to insularity and chauvinism.
+A unified brand lets members use the cultural capital gained from _everyone_’s work to get support for _anyone_’s work, but can let free riders benefit from its reputation even with low quality work.
+A legal foundation gives members safety and security by letting them form enforceable contracts with the institution, but often gives a tight chain of command excessive influence over which people and projects can be part of it.

 Beyond a certain point, centralization starts getting in the way of scientific progress.
 But at what point does it start getting in the way of a stakeholder’s access to capital?
 That point may be much, much further down the line.
 Solidarity can slip into chauvinism and start